LionelDraghi/bbt/README.md

 Hence the name : bbt stands for *Black Box Tester*.
 bbt targets both *specification of the behavior* and *test automation*.

-**The outstanding feature of btt is that it directly uses your behavior documentation as a the test script.**
+**The outstanding feature of btt is that it directly uses your behavior documentation as the test script.**
 There is no other file to write.

 ### What does the description looks like?